ibm-cloud-docs/codeengine/ts-build-fail-buildpushstepfails.md

 ## Resolution for a problem due to Docker Hub rate limits
 {: #ts-build-dockerbuild-ratelimits}

-When you pull an image from Docker Hub to use with apps or jobs in Code Engine, be aware of [Docker rate limits](https://docs.docker.com/docker-hub/download-rate-limit){: external} for free plan (anonymous) users.
+When you pull an image from Docker Hub to use with apps or jobs in Code Engine, be aware of [Docker rate limits](https://docs.docker.com/docker-hub/usage/){: external} for free plan (unauthenticated) users.
 You might experience pull limits if you receive a `429` error that indicates you reached your pull rate limit.
 If you receive this error, try one of the following solutions.

-* [Increase rate limits](https://www.docker.com/increase-rate-limits){: external}.
+* [Increase rate limits](https://docs.docker.com/docker-hub/usage/){: external}.
 You can authenticate with Docker Hub, or upgrade your account to a Docker `Pro` or `Team` subscription, if needed.

 * Pull the built image from Docker Hub and publish the image in a different registry, such as {{site.data.keyword.registrylong}}.
 Then, pull your image from the new location. {{site.data.keyword.codeengineshort}} supports referencing a single secret.
 If the base image for your Dockerfile build is pulled from a different registry than where the resulting built image is published and both registries require authentication, you can use `kubectl` to create a Kubernetes secret of type [`kubernetes.io/dockerconfigjson`](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials){: external} that contains credentials to both registries.
 For information about working with access credentials for both registries, see [Kubernetes documentation on pulling an image from a private repository](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials){: external}.